Doctors Note Logo

 Because symptoms overlap, self-diagnosis is not reliable.
 This is why proper medical evaluation is essential.

-If you're experiencing any combination of these neurological symptoms and want to better understand what might be happening, you can start by using a free AI-powered symptom checker for Multiple Sclerosis (MS) to see if your symptoms align with MS or other conditions that may require prompt medical attention.
+If you're experiencing any combination of these neurological symptoms and want to better understand what might be causing them, you can check your symptoms with a free AI-powered tool that can help identify whether MS or other conditions may be at play and guide you on the next steps.

 How Is Multiple Sclerosis Diagnosed?